Joseph Lister: 1858 On the early stages of inflammation

 The fourth section describes the effects of irritants upon the tissues.
 It proves that those which destroy the tissues when they act powerfully, produce by their gentler action only a condition bordering on loss of vitality, i.e. a condition in which the tissues are incapacitated, but from which they may recover, provided the irritation has not been too severe or protracted.

 Lister's paper was able to show that capillary action is governed by the constriction and dilation of the arteries.
 The action is affected by trauma, (Note: Defined as traumatic injury, sudden physical injury caused by an external force, which does not rise to the level of major trauma) irritation or reflex action through the central nervous system.
-He noticed that although the capillary walls lack muscle fibres, they are very elastic and are subject to significant capacity variations that are influenced by arterial blood flow into the circulatory system.
+He noticed that although the capillary walls lack muscle fibres, they are highly elastic and are subject to significant capacity variations that are influenced by arterial blood flow into the circulatory system.
 Drawings made with a camera lucida were used to depict the experimental reactions.
 They displayed vascular stasis and congestion in the early stages of the body's reaction to damage.
 According to Lister, vascular alterations that were initially brought on by reflexes occurring within the nervous system were followed by changes that were brought on by local tissue damage.
 In the conclusions of the paper, Lister linked his experimental observations to physical clinical conditions, for example skin damage resulting from boiling water and trauma occurring after a surgical incision.

 After the paper was read to the Royal Society in June 1857, it was very well received and his name became known outside Edinburgh.